insight-lane/crash-model/src/README.md

 We also can map city-specific maps (and features associated with their roads) to the base open street map.

-## Running data generation
+## Running the pipeline: data generation through visualization

 Although the processed data exists on data.world, you may wish to generate the data from scratch, or you may be interested in generating data for a new city.
-To do that, the easiest way is to use or modify a configuration file in boston-crash-modeling/src/data.
+This section walks you through how to generate and visualize data for a new city:

+- 1) If you want to visualize the data, you need to create a mapbox account (https://www.mapbox.com/)
+- 2) Automatically generate a config file for your city.
+In the src directory, run `python initialize_city.py --city <city name> -f <folder name> --crash <crash file> --concern <concern file`.
+City name is the full name of the city, e.g. "Cambridge, Massachusetts, USA".
+Folder name is what you'd like the city's data directory to  be named, e.g. "cambridge".
+The crash file is a csv file of crashes that includes (at minimum) columns for latitude, longitude, and date of crashes.
+The concern file is a csv of concerns that includes (at minimum) a latitude, longitude and date of a concern file.
+- 3) Manually edit the configuration file found in e.g. src/config/config_cambridge:
+-- For your csv crash file, enter the column header for id, latitude, longitude, and date.
+If time is in a different column than date, give that column header as well.
+-- If you have a csv concern file, enter the column headers for latitude, longitude, and date.
+-- Modify time_target to be the last month and year of your crash data

+- 4) Run the pipeline: `python pipeline.py -c <config file>`

+## Temporary; obsolete details
 The configuration files are yml files that include all the arguments you'll need to run all of the data generation steps.
 In src/data/config.yml you can find an example.

 city (required), e.g. 'Boston, Massachusetts, USA'